-A work permit for self-employment is issued at the request of a foreign citizen who has approval for temporary residence or long-term residence visa on the basis of employment in the Republic of Serbia, for the duration of the temporary residence, but for no longer than one year, with the possibility of prolongation provided that the foreign citizen proves that he will continue to conduct the same business activity under the same terms under which he received the permit.
-A foreign citizen who is granted a work permit for self-employment is obliged to start conducting the business activity for which the permit was issued within 90 days of the date of receiving the permit.
+A work permit for self-employment is issued at the request of a foreign citizen who has been issued long-term visa on the ground of employment or the approval for temporary residence in the Republic of Serbia, for the duration of the temporary residence, but for no longer than one year, with the possibility of prolongation provided that the foreign citizen proves that he will continue to conduct the same business activity under the same terms under which he received the permit.

+A foreign citizen who is granted a work permit for self-employment is obliged to start conducting the business activity for which the permit was issued within 90 days as of the date of receiving the permit.